hrueger/AGLight/README.md

 ![Screenshot 4](./screenshots/04.png) | ![Screenshot 5](./screenshots/05.png) | ![Screenshot 6](./screenshots/06.png)

 ## What is it?
 AGLight is a intiutive software for controlling DMX lights.
 You can build the userinterface yourself by adding different widgets via Drag and Drop.
-Building instructions for a console with physical faders and displays will be avalible soon.
+Building instructions for a console with physical faders and displays will be available soon.

 The Electron Angular App will send over the dmx universe over to different devices.
 This is done using the excellent [node-dmx](https://github.com/node-dmx/dmx) library.
 You can see all supported devices [here](https://github.com/node-dmx/dmx/tree/master/drivers).